 What parents need to know

 Parents need to know that while this movie is mostly OK for little kids, there's some innuendo and sassy language that children might mimic.
 Alvin in particular says mildly off-putting remarks like "You're hot" to Dave's date or "She wanted you" to Dave.
+They also tell Dave his music "sucks."
 There's also a fair amount of slapstick/cartoonish violence.
-But overall, it's a mild kids' flick -- albeit one that's mired in product placement and overcommercialism.
+Female backup singers and partygoers wear tight, revealing clothes.
+But overall, it's a mild kids' movie -- albeit one that's mired in product placement and overcommercialism.

 What's the story?

 Three chipmunks -- voiced by Justin Long (Alvin), Matthew Gray Gubler (Simon), and Jesse McCartney (Theodore) -- are kicked out of their pine tree home when it's chopped down and shipped to a record label's headquarters as a Christmas tree.
 They end up sneaking a ride with Dave (Jason Lee), a down-and-out song composer who's none too happy to discover he has new rodent pals.
 Eventually, of course, the trio starts singing and inspires Dave to write a Christmas song that wows an oily label exec (David Cross).
 The rest is chipmunk history.

 If the thought of high-pitched voices singing a rap version of the vintage Chipmunks hit "Witch Doctor" and Lipps Inc's "Funkytown" sends shivers of horror down your spine, this may not be for you.
 But if you and the kids are up for a silly adventure featuring cute, familiar characters, Alvin and the Chipmunks is a safe-if-not-stellar bet this holiday season, especially for the under-10 crowd.